A Genetic Algorithm-based Framework for Learning Statistical Power Manifold: Abstract

 \section{Abstract}

-Statistical power is a measure of the goodness/strength of a hypothesis test.
-Formally, it is the probability of detecting an effect, if there is a true effect present to detect.
+Statistical power is a measure of the replicability of a categorical hypothesis test.
+Formally, it is the probability of detecting an effect, if there is a true effect present in the population.
 Hence, optimizing statistical power as a function of some parameters of a hypothesis test is desirable.
-However, for most hypothesis tests, the explicit functional form of statistical power as a function of those parameters is unknown but calculating statistical power for a given set of values of those parameters is possible using simulated experiments.
+However, for most hypothesis tests, the explicit functional form of statistical power for individual model parameters is unknown; but calculating power for a given set of values of those parameters is possible using simulated experiments.
 These simulated experiments are usually computationally expensive.
 Hence, developing the entire statistical power manifold using simulations can be very time-consuming.
-Motivated by this, we propose a novel genetic algorithm-based framework for learning statistical power manifold.
+We propose a novel genetic algorithm-based framework for learning statistical power manifolds.
 For a multiple linear regression $F$-test, we show that the proposed algorithm/framework learns the statistical power manifold much faster as compared to a brute-force approach as the number of queries to the power oracle is significantly reduced.
 We also show that the quality of learning the manifold improves as the number of iterations increases for the genetic algorithm.
 Such tools are useful for evaluating statistical power trade-offs when researchers have little information regarding a priori `best guesses' of primary effect sizes of interest or how sampling variability in non-primary effects impacts power for primary ones.

 \keywords{Statistical power \and Hypothesis testing \and Genetic algorithm \and Nearest neighbors.}